 - “We are running late because the delivery truck broke down.”
 (Shut up, twice in the same week?)

 - “There was an accident on the highway.”
-(Come on, just admit you didn’t leave early enough for your interview.)
+(Come on, just admit you are late for your interview.)

 - “I never agreed to that.”
 (Yes you did.
 You signed the contract!)